vlazed/ignorez-controller/README.md

 This adds a tool and system which controls the `$ignorez` material parameter through simple vector math and conditional logic.

 The default predicate function is an angle check, which is hardcoded in currently.
 The check determines if the angle between the view-position-and-ragdoll displacement vector and the ragdoll eye vector is less than the maximum half angle of a cone, oriented to the ragdoll's eye orientation.
-In other words, ignorez may be toggled depending on if you are in front of or behind the ragdoll.
+In other words, ignorez may be toggled depending on if you are in front of or behind the ragdoll's eyes.

 I might add the ability to use other predicate functions, but for the purpose of gmod animations, the angle check suffices.